Author Picture

 A PBX (Private Branch Exchange) is the central device of your phone system, connecting all of your phones to each other and to the main phone system.
 More likely than not, your PBX is hanging out in your company’s utility closet.

-Check to see if your PBX has an SIP or PRI port, which are shaped like phone jacks.
-If it has one, chances are you are good to go.
-Though in some cases, usually with older PBXs, these ports are not SIP enabled.
+Check to see if your PBX has a SIP or PRI port, which are shaped like phone jacks.
+If it has one, chances are you are good to go; however, in some cases, usually with older PBXs, these ports are not SIP enabled.

 2. How many channels does your PBX require?